Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

-After the initial magnitude bin, our classifier was able to match with a high proportion of the Quaia-selected QSOs.
+After the initial magnitude bin, our classifier matched with a high proportion of the Quaia-selected QSOs.
 The other two classifiers achieved equal recall scores, but in the faintest detected sources our classifier was able to match with an additional 20\% of sources.

 The particularly poor precision for this selection across all the classifiers is due to the considerable imbalance between positive and negative predictions.
-With only 0.5\% of the \textit{Gaia}-detected sources being Quaia candidates, selecting more than just the candidates is likely, significantly impacting the precision.
+With only 0.5\% of the \textit{Gaia}-detected sources being Quaia candidates, selecting more than just the candidates is very likely, significantly impacting the precision.